If your website is deployed on Vercel but your domain DNS and email still live at SiteGround, Hostinger, or another shared host, this issue is common:

 - Email hosting at SiteGround (or similar)

-If you only redirect /webmail and ignore deeper paths like /webmail/mail?token=..., you still break real users.
+If you only redirect the simplest shortcut and ignore deeper provider-generated paths with query strings, you still break real users.

 Why the 404 Happens